taichi-dev/taichi/docs/write_test.rst

     ``ti.approx`` also do treatments on boolean types, e.g.: ``2 == ti.approx(True)``.

-Great on improving stablity!
+Great on improving stability!
 But the test is still not good enough, yet.

 Parametrize test inputs
 ***********************